ong-bitcoin-argentina/DIDI-SSI-Scripts/README.md

 - *maven*: `apt-get install maven`
 - *nvm*: `curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash`

-**IMPORTANT:** `docker` must be accessible using the non-root user which will run this script.
+**IMPORTANT:** `docker` must be accessible using the non-root user which will run this script without using `sudo`.
 For doing that see **Manage Docker as a non-root user** on this link: https://docs.docker.com/engine/install/linux-postinstall/

 ### 2.1.2.
 Parameters